Should you happen to be in Argentina and would care to view the

 They've done a great job of creating character by renovating the old house where the

 hotel is located.
-They have incorporated old oak barrels into wood floors, have created
+The designer incorporated old oak barrels into wood floors, has created

-also serves as a wine cavern, and created an environment that would serve nicely as a
+also serve as a wine cave), and created an environment that would serve nicely as a

 LOCATION: